pubtransit/pubtransit/doc/backend-architecture.md

 ## Mid feed file tree

-For every GTFS zip configured in the site.yaml file, the builder script is going to generate a file tree like this:
+For every GTFS zip configured in the site.yml file, the builder script generates a file tree like this:

 ```
 feed/
   <feed-group-name>/  # a name of feed group
     <feed-name>/      # a name of feed

       routes/         # Routes column array table
         name.gz       # Array of string with the names of the all routes

       trips/          # Trips column array table
         name.gz       # Array of string with the names of the all trips
         route_id.gz   # Array of integer indexes pointing to a row of routes
                       # table

       tiles/          # Tiles column array table.
 A tile is a rectangular group
                       # of stops
         west.gz       # Array of floats with minimum longitude